aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 - [ ] Ensure the information is only accesed in cases where it use is neccessary

-- [ ] Ensure that anyone who requests access to the information is properly trained in the handling of private information e.g via training qualifications, privacy agrrements         and contracts.
+- [ ] Ensure that anyone who requests access to the information is properly trained in the handling of private information e.g via training qualifications, privacy agreements         and contracts.

 **- [ ] Principle 6 - Access to personal information**